 Initial Attack.
 The aerial supervision aircraft closest to the fire will be directly dispatched by the responsible dispatch office.
-Consideration must be given to limit the number of aerial supervision transitions.
-If the closest aerial supervision aircraft is committed, the ordering unit will place the request through their assigned GACC.
+If the closest aerial supervision aircraft is not available, the ordering unit will place the request through established dispatch channels.

 Initial Attack.
 The closest available helicopter with a qualified helicopter coordinator, regardless of agency, may fill the helicopter coordinator role.
-Confirmation of the assignment will be established by the IC to dispatch.
+Confirmation of the assignment will be established by the IC to the controlling ECC.

 Initial Attack.
 The closest available helicopter with crew will be mobilized, regardless of the agency requesting the helicopter or ownership of said aircraft.
 Occasionally, an agency may augment its initial attack capability by bringing in additional aviation resources.
 All efforts should be made to include these aircraft into local dispatch run cards to assist in the closest available resources concept, regardless of helicopter type.
 In the event the requested aircraft type is unavailable or a different type is closer to the incident, the dispatch office shall notify the requesting unit of the closest resources of varying type.
 A helicopter without crew may be mobilized if requested.
 The request will be placed through established dispatch channels to the agency administering the helicopter base.